Youth Allowance (YA) job seeker or Australian Apprentice returning to full-time study 102-07010010

 Approved activity

-Young people who are under 22 years of age, may in some cases, undertake a full-time vocational short course of 12 months or less as an approved activity while receiving YA (job seeker).
-Service Officers must decide that the course would improve their short-term employment prospects.
+YA (job seeker) customers under 22 years of age, may undertake a full-time vocational short course of 12 months or less as an approved activity if it is determined the course would improve their short term employment prospects.
 A customer may also continue to be paid YA (job seeker) when they have reached their satisfactory progress limit (allowable time) but still have less than 12 months of study remaining to complete their course.
-If the customer cannot be paid YA as a full-time student, it may be possible for the customer to continue to get YA as a job seeker if the course meets short course guidelines.
+If the customer cannot be paid YA (student), it may be possible for the customer to continue to get YA (job seeker) if the course meets short course guidelines.

-Note: if a job seeker is provider managed, Services Australia should not approve and code a short course (in accordance with the Department of Employment and Workplace Relations (DEWR)).
-Refer the job seeker back to their provider to discuss and approve the short course.
-This is important because it may affect the level of servicing the provider can offer.
+Note: if a job seeker is provider managed, Services Australia should not approve and code a short course (in accordance with the Department of Employment and Workplace Relations (DEWR) short course guidelines).
+Refer the job seeker to their provider to discuss and approve the short course, as it may affect the level of servicing the provider can offer.
 If the provider approves the short course, they will code the course details in the DEWR, Employment Services System (ESS).
-The study will be approved and viewed on the Activity and Exemptions Summary (AEX) screen.
-However, if the customer is enrolled in a course of study that makes them eligible for a student payment, a discussion with the customer is required and where necessary, transfer them to a more appropriate income support payment.
+The study details will then show on the Activity and Exemptions Summary (AEX) screen.
+However, if the customer is enrolled in a course of study that makes them eligible for a student payment, discuss transferring them to a more appropriate income support payment.

 Pensioner Education Supplement (PES)